August 29, 2018

 Imagine trying to make voting convenient and easy.
 Crazy, right?

-4. Mike Turzai, Pennsylvania House Majority Leader
+4. Mike Turzai, Speaker of the Pennsylvania House of Representatives

 In a speech in 2012, he revealed what everybody already knows to be true, which is obviously always a mistake in politics.
-In talking about his state’s voter ID law, he said that it was going to “allow Governor Romney to win the state of Pennsylvania” implying Voter ID laws weren’t a question of preventing fraud, but helping parties win elections.
+In talking about his state’s voter ID law, he said that it was going to “allow Governor Romney to win the state of Pennsylvania,” implying Voter ID laws weren’t a question of preventing fraud, but helping parties win elections.
 That doesn’t sound like of, by, and for the people to us, Mike.

 “a type of law now widely regarded as a means of voter suppression rather than of fraud prevention.”